studywysc/studywysc.github.io/docs/_docs/about/privacy.md

 ### Privacy Policy

-Last Updated: 17 Jan 2020
+Last updated: 22 Mar 2020
+- Letting users know that we collect logs for security purposes
+- Bringing to attention how data may be stored by our data processors

 ### Identity & access

-When you sign up for Wysc, you agree to entering a public space where [all information Discord makes publicly available through their Developer documentation](https://discordapp.com/developers/docs/intro) will be made available to all members of Wysc, including but not limited to: Wysc Staff, [third-party services](/docs/about/credits), and malicious actors.
+When you join Wysc through a Discord invite, you agree to entering a public space where [all information Discord makes publicly available through their Developer documentation](https://discordapp.com/developers/docs/intro) will be made available to all members of Wysc, including but not limited to: Wysc Staff, [third-party services we use](/docs/about/credits), and malicious actors.
 We are not able to fully restrict attempts at data collection by outside users, and encourage you to read [Discord's Privacy Policy](https://discordapp.com/privacy) to fully understand how this public access to your data may affect you.

-When you use Wysc Docs, there may be an option for you to toggle Light Mode.
-Toggling Light Mode places a cookie in your browser that allows us to remember your theme choice.
-This information is not collected or personally identifiable, and happens locally.
+Wysc uses data processors to collect log information on users for security and audit purposes, including but not limited to: user ID, username and discriminator, and avatar.
+All information collected solely consists of publicly available data [as outlined in Discord's Developer documentation](https://discordapp.com/developers/docs/intro).
+For identification of processors, please see our [Credits page](/docs/about/credits), under "Discord Server".

+Wysc uses third party services that may maintain a log of personally identifiable information in order to serve features to Wysc.
+This includes but is not limited to services such as: GitHub tracking contributors, music bots tracking users to process links, and mathematics rendering bots logging your queries.
+While Wysc does not actively seek to collect this information, we would like you to be aware that Wysc retains access to this information and that this information is made public by the services we use.

-The only times we’ll ever actively share your info is:
+The only times we’ll ever actively use and share your info to third parties without your permission is:

-- To provide products or services you've requested, with your permission.
+- To provide products or services as part of the Wysc experience.
-- To process information that will generate statistics.
+- To process information that will generate aggregate statistics.
 - To investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of our [Content Policy](/docs/discord/content), or as otherwise required by law.
-- If Wysc is acquired by or merged with another entity (we don’t plan on that, but if it happens)
+- If Wysc is acquired by or merged with another entity

 ### Your Rights With Respect to Your Information

 You may have heard about the General Data Protection Regulation (“GDPR”) in Europe.
 GDPR gives people under its protection certain rights with respect to their personal information collected by us on the Site.
-Most GDPR rights may be exercised through Wysc Discord.
-If you have questions about exercising these rights or need assistance, please contact us at [wyscofficial@icloud.com](/docs/about/contact).
-We reserve the right to batch-process your requests to exercise your rights should they become burdensome and/or laborious in nature to satisfy.
+Most GDPR rights may be exercised through Discord.
+If you have questions about exercising these rights or need assistance, please contact us at [wyscofficial@icloud.com](/docs/about/contact) or refer to [Discord's Privacy Policy](https://discordapp.com/privacy).
+We reserve the right to delay and batch-process your requests to exercise your rights should they become burdensome and/or laborious in nature to satisfy.

 ### Processors we use